 The Android system of the Android emulator is not the same as the Windows system we use.
 The Android system on the emulator is run on a virtual "computer".
 Therefore, turning on the VT will better make use of the resources of the CPU on your computer.
 This technology does not have a bad influence on your computer equipment.

 Does your computer support VT?
 Or has your computer already enabled VT and you don’t know?
 It won’t be a concern if you download LeoMoon-CPU-V to check your computer.
-It is the only application on the Internet that will help you to detect if your CPU supports Hardware Virtualization.
+It is one of the softwares on the Internet that will help you to detect whether your CPU supports Hardware Virtualization.
 This program is 100% clean.
-It should work like the following
+It should work like the following.

 2. Enable Virtual Technology Right Now